 What not to do with hashtags for Instagram

 I love to give a great in-depth guide on what to do along with a quick checklist of what not to do.
 Here’s what to avoid with your hashtags on Instagram:

 - Don’t use 30 hashtags in a post, even if Instagram will let you use 30 hashtags – you will look like a spammer

 - Don’t use popular or trending hashtags from the top of the suggested list if these hashtags aren’t relevant to your post

 - Mix your tags – don’t use 10 hashtags describing the same thing, such as #happy #smiling #feelgood #laughing #joy #etc. You want your tags to be short, relevant, natural and specific

 Get the free list of the most popular hashtags for Instagram

-Sign up below for free to enter the password-protected blog library.
-Here you can download a list of the most popular hashtags for Instagram, which you can use as tags or use to search for more tag ideas in Instagram’s suggestion box.
+Click on the picture below for an immediate download of a list of the most popular hashtags for Instagram, which you can use as tags or use to search for more tag ideas in Instagram’s suggestion box.